 No National Organization

 When nature is so wonderful, why hide inside a building?
 Some folk may own property that they share, but few Groves have had a corporate ownership of facilities or funds.
+Most groves have a handful of sites, sometimes rotated by season or availability or purpose of meeting.

 No Money or Fees

 It’s sad, but we’re always in the red, relying on generosity to pay for the sacramental whiskey and such.
 Most fees that I have seen are quite nominal and are for feast costs, mailings or site usage.
+Groves may require a fee, but none is normal.

 No Regular Publications